Construction principles for the information professional: Separating data and metadata in storage and processing

 In the current setup of the Basic Registration of Persons (BRP), data and metadata are sometimes intermixed.
 For example, the BRP tracks when a change occurred, and even transactions (marriage, divorce, address change, voting rights) are processed in the same storage as a person’s master data.
 While it’s not uncommon to store who created a record and when it was last modified along with the data itself, this makes the BRP a difficult system to maintain and even harder to update!
 The change history is a separate (meta)data and by keeping that separate in an index, you apply the separation principle correctly, allowing many questions about that data to be answered independently from the stored data itself.
 The registration of the master data then becomes decoupled from the registration of the process to query, modify, and maintain that data.

 These are still fairly conventional applications, but what about Data Lakes and AI applications?
 It also turns out that without metadata, it becomes difficult to search for relevant data!
 AI relies on many indexes (metadata) that point to the sources where the data itself is stored.
-And to assign value to that data, it’s essential to know how up-to-date it is, how often it’s used, who uploaded it, and in what language, etc. All metadata that makes searching much faster.
+And to assign value to that data, it’s essential to know how up to date it is, how often it’s used, who uploaded it, and in what language, etc. All metadata that makes searching much faster

 If that metadata were intertwined with the sources themselves, CHATGPT would still be science fiction... because then you would have to search the entire haystack instead of the indexes.
 In Data Lake analysis, a data analyst's work is always to impose structure on the Data Lake (after the fact).

 The information scientist must consider the separation of data and metadata when designing a registry.
 What are the master data, what are the transaction data, and what are the metadata?
 What analyses does one want to perform on the registry?
 What indexing is desired, and what search queries?
-With metadata, the actual data becomes maintainable, searchable, accessible, and interoperable1.
+With metadata, the actual data becomes maintainable, searchable, accessible, and interoperable.
+Also known as the FAIR principles The FAIR principles are explained here.
+It is beyond the scope of this article to delve into this further.